vatesongs/songs-from-the-next-day-to-this-day/songs-from-the-next-day-to-this-day.md

 <img src="svg/book2-part3.svg" width="500" />

-_"The boy said: 'I rose from the hole,'"_
+_"The boy said: 'I rose from the hole.'"_